 3 tablespoons grated onion along with accumulated juice

-3 cups boned skinned and flight smoked mullet or trout (or any smoked fish of your choice)
+3 cups boned skinned and flaked smoked mullet or trout (or any smoked fish of your choice)

 3 tablespoons chopped fresh parsley